Introduction

 • The Regulation (EC) No 853/2004 on specific hygiene rules for food of animal origin.

-• Regulation (EC) No 854/2004 specific rules for the organization of official on products of animal origin intended for human consumption.
+• Regulation (EC) No 854/2004 specific rules for the of official controls on products of animal origin intended for human consumption.

 • The Regulation (EC) No. 2073/2005 on Microbiological Criteria for Foodstuffs.